Jenson Button: Sports car career

 Button remained at Jota for the 2025 FIA World Endurance Championship and shared the No. 38 Cadillac V-Series.R with Earl Bamber and Sébastien Bourdais in the Hypercar category after the team changed manufacturers from Porsche to Cadillac.
 His teammates helped him in making suggesting adjustments to adapt his driving style to the Cadillac, which better suited him.
-In eight races, Button finished in the top ten four times, including a WEC career-best second place result at the 6 Hours of São Paulo.
-He was 10th in the World Endurance Drivers' Championship, scoring 46 points.
-Button's professional racing career came to end after the 8 Hours of Bahrain.
+In eight races, Button finished in the top-ten four times, including a WEC career-best second-place result at the 6 Hours of São Paulo.
+He was tenth in the World Endurance Drivers' Championship, scoring 46 points.
+Having considered retirement halfway through the season, Button ended his professional racing career after the 8 Hours of Bahrain.
 He cited a lack of time to commit to another full WEC season while raising a family.

 Other racing ventures

 Button was invited to the Race of Champions six times: (Note: Button was replaced by touring car driver James Thompson for the 2006 Race of Champions after Button was injured in a karting accident.) in 2007, 2008, 2009, 2011, 2015 and 2017, reaching the semi-finals of the Nations Cup with Andy Priaulx for Team Autosport in 2007 and 2008 and finishing second in 2009.
 His best performance in the Race of Champions were the semi-finals in 2009.
 In 2019, Button drove off-road races in a Rocket Motorsports-entered Brenthel Industries Spec 6100 TT class truck with Buncombe and managing director Mazen Fawaz his co-drivers.
 This came about when Button told Buncombe they would race the Baja 1000 as Buncombe's 40th birthday present and sought vehicle components.
-Navigated by Terry Madden, he finished no higher than the top 20 in the Mint 400 with retirements in the Vegas to Reno and the Baja 1000.
+Navigated by Terry Madden, he finished no higher than the top-20 in the Mint 400 with retirements in the Vegas to Reno and the Baja 1000.

 In 2020, while motor racing was suspended due to the COVID-19 pandemic, Button participated in eSports races.
 In January 2021, Button launched JBXE to compete in the all-electric SUV off-road racing series Extreme E from the 2021 season on.
 (Note: He replaced himself with Kevin Hansen for the 2021 Ocean X-Prix so he could focus on his role as team principal.)
 He stopped driving after one round to focus on managing his team and replaced himself with Kevin Hansen.
 Button made his first foray into historic racing at the 2021 Goodwood Revival, partaking in the Stirling Moss Trophy and the Royal Automobile Club TT Celebration races.
 He was set to drive an FC1-X car for the Xite Energy Racing team in the all-electric Group E category for the 2022–23 season of the off-road Nitro Rallycross series.
 However, he withdrew from the rest of the season after one round.